Running runbooks on a Hybrid Runbook Worker

 The RunOn parameter was added to the Start-AzureAutomationRunbook cmdlet in version 0.9.1 of Microsoft Azure PowerShell.
 You should download the latest version if you have an earlier one installed.
 You only need to install this version on a workstation where you are starting the runbook from PowerShell.
 You do not need to install it on the worker computer unless you intend to start runbooks from that computer"

-Runbooks running on a Hybrid Runbook Worker cannot use the same method that is typically used for runbooks authenticating to Azure resources, since they are accessing resources outside of Azure.
-The runbook can either provide its own authentication to local resources, or can configure authentication using managed identities for Azure resources, or you can specify a RunAs account to provide a user context for all runbooks.
+Runbooks running on a Hybrid Runbook Worker can't use the same method that is typically used for runbooks authenticating to Azure resources, since they're accessing resources not in Azure.
+The runbook can either provide its own authentication to local resources, or can configure authentication using managed identities for Azure resources.
+You can also specify a RunAs account to provide a user context for all runbooks.

 By default, runbooks run in the context of the Local System account for Windows and a special user account nxautomation for Linux on the on-premises computer, so they must provide their own authentication to resources that they access.